liseai/liseai/README.md

 ### 👩🏻‍💻 AI Agents for Customer Service
 **Current Role: Conversational Designer & Prompt Engineer at Lovi AI**

 I'm designing multichannel AI agents (voice and chat) for customer service and educational enterprises.
-This is where theory meets practice: How do we automate without becoming cold?
+My everyday questions are: How do we automate without becoming cold?
 How do we solve problems efficiently while making people feel heard, valued, and understood?

 Every day, I work to ensure that these agents don't just process queries — they recognize frustration, offer patience, and leave people feeling better than when they started.
 Because customer service isn't just about solving problems; it's about honoring the human on the other side of the conversation.
 It's about giving people a great response on any chanel, at any given time.